scaralbi/scaralbi.github.io/index.md

 I completed my BSc in Biotechnology from Imperial College London in August 2019.
 I am now doing a PhD in synthetic biology at the University of Cambridge.
 See my [CV]({{ site.url }}/assets/cv.pdf)

+# Disclaimer

+The opinions expressed here are entirely my own, and often are without reference.
+If you find something offensive, please let me know by writing to me at alberto.scarampi.dcdp@gmail.com